jacksleight/statamic-bard-texstyle/docs/attributes.md

 # Attributes (Pro)

-The attributes feature allows you to edit the underlying node/mark attribute values through a customisable panel.
+The attributes feature allows you to add custom attributes to nodes/marks and edit them through a panel within the Bard editor.
 This is useful for adding things like heading IDs, code block languages, or any other standard HTML or custom attributes.

 [TOC]